Convert multiEnrichMap mem output to EnrichmentMap emap

 numeric, default 2, indicating the directional score at which the maximum color is applied.
 Typically when using some derivative of z-score to represent directionality, values at or above 2 are effectively "maximum".- direction_floor

 numericdefault 0.5, the minimum directional score for any color to be applied, below which values are considered "non-directional".
-Typically when using some form of z-score, a value at or below 0.5 may be considered "not directional."- seed
+Typically when using some form of z-score, a value at or below 0.5 may be considered "not directional."- border_lwd

-numericpassed toset.seed()via thelayout_with_qfr()layout algorithm, default 123.- do_plot
+numericpassed toset.seed()via thelayout_with_qfr()layout algorithm, default 123.- spread_labels

 logical, default FALSE, whether to render the resulting plot usingjam_igraph().- verbose